muratk3n/thirdwave/en/README.md

 ---

 You need vitamins (from veg or fruit).
 Sailors on long treks would get gum disease from meat only diets.
-All food storage, all cultures have a place for fruits for this reason.
-American Indian pemmican is buffola meat but has berries mixed in.
+All food storage mthds from all cultures have a place for fruits for this reason.
+American Indian pemmican is buffola meat with berries mixed in.

 "Cant you survive only on meat?"